adielisaacs/CustomerapiNodeExpressJS/README.md

 ## Project setup
 ```
-download and unzip to a folder
+download the project and unzip to a folder

 in console run the following on commandline
 npm install